Dominik-97/curriculum-vitae/index.md

 ## About

-Working as **automation development lead** on various in-house and external projects at Denevy, mostly focusing on **test automation**, **process automation** and **reporting**. <br>
+Working as an **automation development lead** on various in-house and external projects at Denevy, mostly focusing on **test automation**, **process automation** and **reporting**. <br>

-My goal is to help businesses suceed by driving improvements in both business and technical areas and providing **technical training** to share my knowledge with others. <br>
+My goal is to help businesses succeed by driving improvements in both business and technical areas and providing **technical training** to share my knowledge with others. <br>

-I am an estabilished professional with more than 5 years of experience in both startup and corporate environment in IT space with proven track record of participating on sucessfull projects throughuut its lifecycle, ranging from internal tools to boost productivity to building software with international presence which keep helping people worldwide with areas such as **marketing** or **product management** or **telecomunications**.
-It has been extremely enriching experience which helped me to understand the current market needs and help businesses to translate them into efficient and succesfull internal activities from which the company can higly benefit. <br>
+I am an established professional with more than five years of experience in both startup and corporate environments in the IT space with a proven track record of participating in successful projects throughout their lifecycle, ranging from internal tools to boost productivity to building software with an international presence which keeps helping people worldwide with areas such as **marketing** or **product management** or **telecommunications**.
+It has been an extremely enriching experience that helped me to understand the current market needs and help businesses to translate them into efficient and successful internal activities from which the company can highly benefit. <br>

-This gave me experiences and skills in various areas to understand how to help companies with various activities ranging from **business process analysis**, **data analysis**, **testing** through **product management** to **product launch** and **life cycle management**.
-This all helps me to help bring improvements and success to businesses in business and inter personal way. <br>
+This gave me experiences and skills in various areas to understand how to help companies with various activities ranging from **business process analysis**, **data analysis** and **testing** through **product management** to **product launch** and **life cycle management**.
+This all helps me to help bring improvements and success to businesses in business and interpersonal ways. <br>

-If I am not helping teams with automations I focus on **product management** to help streamline the other essential parts of product lifecycle and to help the business to get the maximum out of the project by delivering high quality product and boosting team satisfaction.
+If I am not helping teams with automations I focus on **product management** to help streamline the other essential parts of the product lifecycle and to help the business to get the maximum out of the project by delivering high-quality products and boosting team satisfaction.

 ### Specialized in